wandb/weave/pr_todo.md

   - [ ] Need to update URLs

 - General

   - [ ] Deprecate `weave-js/src/components/PagePanelComponents/Home/Browse2/url.ts`
   - [ ] No tables save their filter state back to the URL

+- Bugs:
+  - [ ] Do to static state, committing changes errors when attempting to load the new page.

 ---